 Surprise!
 They are just like you and me– definitely not superheroes and certainly not always saintly.
-They will have their moments, and struggles.
+They will have their moments and struggles.
 We really need to understand this to fully receive from their giftings.
 Just knowing this about them, prepares us to receive deeply and sincerely from their ministries.
 It seems that their own battles work a brokenness and humility within.

 What they do is probably one of the hardest, most challenging work on planet Earth.
 The good pastors know this.
 But they still wade courageously into the thick of things.
 Our real prayers can buttress and stabilize their lives.
 They substantially encounter the darkness and do warfare for us.
 Most have a family to pray for, but they also have a Church they must cover too.
 A local pastor must have active intercessors, or they will certainly stumble and fall.

 God’s work must be done His way.
 And He repeatedly insists they be filled with the Spirit.
 They receive power right from the true source.
-Again, Jesus the True Shepherd gives power and wisdom and grace for each singular moment.
+Again, Jesus, the True Shepherd gives power and wisdom and grace for each singular moment.
 A good pastor over time and much prayer– develops discernment and an awareness for his flock.
 He learns to love them as he watches over them.

 Much, much more could be written.
 There are so many facets to ponder.
 I only want to encourage you to love and honor your pastor.
 When you do this, it will probably activate the gift, and fresh ministry will become available.
-A real work will be done, inside of you and inside your pastor.
+Real work will be done, inside of you and inside your pastor.

 “Then I will appoint responsible shepherds who will care for them, and they will never be afraid again.
 Not a single one will be lost or missing.
 I, the Lord, have spoken!”